-In portions of the Pacific Flyway (Montana, Nevada, and Utah), an open season for taking a limited number of swans may be selected.
+In portions of the Pacific Flyway (Idaho, Montana, Nevada, and Utah), an open season for taking a limited number of swans may be selected.
 These seasons are also subject to the following conditions:

-Outside Dates: Between the Saturday nearest September 24 (September 21) and January 31.
+Outside Dates: Between the Saturday nearest September 24 (September 26) and January 31.

-Hunting Seasons: Seasons may not exceed 107 days in the designated portions of Montana, Utah, and Nevada.
+Hunting Seasons: Seasons may not exceed 107 days, and may be split into 2 segments.

 Permits: Swan hunting is by permit only.
 Permits will be issued by the State and will authorize each permittee to take no more than 1 swan per season with each permit.
 Only 1 permit may be issued per hunter in Montana and Utah, 2 permits may be issued per hunter in Nevada.
-The total number of permits issued may not exceed 500 in Montana, 2,750 in Utah, and 650 in Nevada.
+The total number of permits issued may not exceed 50 in Idaho, 500 in Montana, 650 in Nevada, and 2,750 in Utah.